 - each limited partner will automatically receive any more favorable rights given to any other partner (except for a few standard carveouts).

 The appeal of these terms is almost self-evident.
 General partners get simplicity.
 Limited partners get transparency.
 The Model LPA does, in fact, appear to align interests here.

 Of course, this is only one provision of the 73-page Model LPA, and the foregoing example is not meant as an argument that the Model LPA provides a holistic (or even preferable) solution.
 Indeed, it could raise more questions than answers.

 If the Model LPA becomes more widely adopted, will limited partners investing smaller relative amounts free-ride on larger limited partners to negotiate the best terms?
 If so, will this have an equalizing effect on the amounts contributed by each limited partner to any given fund?
 And, stepping back to a 30,000 ft view, what is the purpose of contracting in the first place if not to permit parties to strike the deal they respectively view as optimal?

 What is certain is that this is a bold initiative by ILPA and one whose effects we will continue to monitor in the investment fund marketplace.

-Sean Planchard is a member of the Investment Funds practice group of Wyrick Robbins, which represents clients across a broad range of industries in connection with fund formation and management, investor representation, and regulatory compliance.
 The firm publishes Client Alerts periodically as a service to clients and friends.
 The purpose of this Client Alert is to provide general information, and it is not intended to provide, and should not be relied upon as, legal advice.